 \subsection{Plug-and-Play}

-\revise improves any models' video understanding abilities in a ``plug-and-play'' fashion, without any need to fine-tune the model weights.
+\revise improves any model's video understanding abilities in a ``plug-and-play'' fashion, without any need to fine-tune the model weights.
 We compare \revise with both the proprietary and open-source models across various multiple-choice VQA datasets with several baselines.
-Our results show that \revise can achieve comparable performance with much fewer frames used.
+Our results show that \revise can achieve comparable performance with far fewer frames.

 \textbf{Improvements with Baselines on VideoEspresso Dataset.} As in \Cref{tab:videoespresso}, \revise consistently improves the backbones across both open- and closed-source settings while using only a single-digit number of frames on average.
 With open-source models, Qwen2-VL~\cite{wang2024qwen2vl} + \revise raises the average from 28.5 to 37.8 (+9.3) and InternVL2~\cite{chen2024internvl} + \revise from 28.7 to 32.1 (+3.4).
 On the closed-source side, GPT-4o~\cite{gpt4o} + \revise improves the average from 26.4 to 48.9 (+22.5) and achieves the best score in 13 of 14 fine-grained categories, outperforming prior systems such as VideoEspresso.
 Remarkably, these improvements require only 2.87, 6.25, and 7.99 frames per video for InternVL2, Qwen2-VL, and GPT-4o, respectively, underscoring \revise's efficiency in sparse, question-focused reasoning.